descope/python-sdk/docs/magiclink.md

 A magic link is a one-time-use link sent to your user during the authentication process.
 Magic links can be sent to a user's email address or to their mobile phone as a text or WhatsApp message.

-Magic links can be implemented to work "cross device", which lets a user sign-in/sign-on using one device and use a different device for magic link verification.
-Once the magic link is clicked, the user's session will be redirected to your desired page.
+Magic links can be implemented to work "cross device", which lets a user sign-up/sign-in using one device while using a different device for magic link verification.
+As soon as the magic link is clicked, the user's session will be redirected to your desired page.
 For example, a user can sign in from a laptop using a browser and click the magic link received on WhatsApp on their cell phone.
-As soon as the user clicks the magic link on their cell phone, the browser session on their laptop will be redirected to the desired web page.
+As soon as the user clicks the magic link on their cell phone, the browser session on their laptop will be redirected to your desired web page.
 Enabling cross device for magic links is a project setting in the [Descope console](https://app.descope.com).

 ## Overview

-A typical method for implementing implement magic links involves two tasks - user onboading and session management:
+A typical method for implementing magic links requires two groups of tasks - user onboarding and session management:

 ```mermaid
 flowchart LR